 A Man of His Time was born out of Kate Taney Billingsley’s desire to better understand her family’s ancestral part in America’s racial divide and to find a way to artistically contribute to the fight for racial justice.
 A Man of His Time was the catalyst for a real-life meeting and apology between the Taney and Scott families.
 The Taney family now works in association with the Dred Scott Heritage Foundation, and Dred Scott’s Sons and Daughters of Reconciliation to speak about America’s violent and painful history and the steps Americans must take to begin to heal the divide.
 (Below, at the National Judicial College Symposium on Racial Biases and some members of Dred Scott’s Sons and Daughters of Reconciliation).

 NPR’s Radiolab Presents, More Perfect, a podcast about the Supreme Court.
 This podcast featured an episode entitled Pendulum II, inspired by A Man of His Time and documenting the real-life apology between the Taneys and Scotts.
 The podcast episode can be heard here.

 A Man of His Time was read at The Missouri History Museum for their Festival of Freedom, and was directed by Ron Himes of the Black Repertory Theater.

-Kate is currently workshopping the full-length version of A Man of His Time entitled, AMERICAN ROT directed by Estelle Parsons.
+Kate is currently workshopping the full-length version of A Man of His Time entitled, AMERICAN ROT (working title) directed by Estelle Parsons.
 (Pictured below are actors in workshop for American Rot).
 The journey to this play has been a five year process, beginning in 2015 with A Man of His Time.